2021–2023 North Korean missile tests: January

-On 22 January 2021, North Korea launched an unknown cruise missile in Kusong city.
+On 22 January 2021, North Korea launched an unknown cruise missile in Kusong.
 At that time, this missile was assessed as an anti-ship cruise missile, later renamed as "KN-27".

 March

 On 21 March 2021, North Korea again launched an unknown cruise missile in Onchon county.
 At that time, this missile was assessed as an anti-ship cruise missile, possibly KN-19, but later renamed as "KN-27".

-North Korea carried out a test-launch of two upgraded KN-23 short-range ballistic missiles carrying a 2.5-ton live warhead each that correctly hit the simulated targets.
+On 25 March, North Korea carried out a test-launch of two upgraded Hwasong-11A (KN-23) short-range ballistic missiles carrying a 2.5-ton live warhead each that correctly hit the simulated targets.
 While North Korea's official statement reported a 600 km range, Japanese and South Korean sources reported that the missiles flew just over 400 km.
 Later, the South Korean Joint Chiefs of Staff revised their range assessment of the new North Korean missiles to 600 km and the Defense Minister said that blind spots due to earth curvature led to an initial estimate of 450 km.
+Later, it was identified as Hwasong-11C.